Search

 MIcro-societies need a break! (through)

-Increasing the politeness and decreasing the brutality of our interactions with Earth's wild micro-societies populating our earth, wind and sea is critical as we degrade and destroy the societies of their larger bretheren of our macrosphere
+Our interactions with Earth's wild micro-societies populating our earth, wind and sea are critical.
+We are degrading and destroying their societies.
+This affects their larger bretheren of our macrosphere - affects us!

 First step is understanding them